 Other improvements that can be made to add value are:

 The rental yields you gain through your investment are a vital part of your asset’s health and its success.
 Using this money, an investor can pay down their home loan and build their equity.

 Home loans can be a complex aspect to property investment that you should take your time with and research thoroughly.
 You should find the loan that suits you best and allows for you to maintain a good return on investment.
 This can sometimes be done through refinancing.
 By reviewing your rate, you can potentially save yourself a great deal of money in the long term.

 A depreciation schedule is a handy tool when assessing the health of your investment property.
 It can allow you to take stock of the contents of your asset and better understand the importance of the condition of the property itself.

 It is a document that tells your accountant the amount of depreciation that can be claimed on your investment property.
 In order to have one conducted though, you will need to hire a professional quantity surveyor.

 Through a depreciation schedule, an investor can save plenty when tax time rolls around.
-Whether your investment property is new or established, many common household objects and structures depreciate in value and claimed back as a part of your tax, thereby increasing cash flow.
+Whether your investment property is new or established, many common household objects and structures can depreciate in value and be claimed back as a part of your tax.